Recognition of same-sex unions in Namibia: Historical and customary recognition

 While many modern-day Namibian cultures historically practiced polygamy, there are no records of same-sex marriages being performed in local cultures in the way they are commonly defined in Western legal systems.
 However, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
 Early Europeans to visit modern-day Namibia, including anthropologists, ethnologists and priests, reported "same-sex marriage ceremonies" among the Ovambo, Nama, Herero and Himba.
 German anthropologist Kurt Falk reported in the 1920s that "the Ovambos' habitual tribal custom supports same-sex relationships, and so almost every Ovambo has engaged in homosexual intercourse."
 Ethnologist Carlos Estermann mentioned that there were people fulfilling a third gender role in Ovambo society, known as kimbanda, who "recruited exclusively among men [who] are few and feared and their activity is surrounded by profound mystery".
 He also wrote that a large number of the owners of an omakola, a musical instrument, were passive homosexuals (omasenge), who "dressed like women, did women's work, and 'contracted marriage' with other men who already had female wives".
 "An esenge [singular of omasenge] is essentially a man who has been possessed since childhood by a spirit of female sex, which has been drawing out of him, little by little, the taste for everything that is masculine and virile."

 Among the Herero, it was "customary" for two men to form erotic friendships, known in Otjiherero as omapanga, which typically included anal intercourse.
 However, when either of the men married, the relationship would end.
 The Nama recognised a similar "mutual pact of friendship" which involved same-sex sexual relations.
 Fulk reported that, "As a rule the relationship thus entered upon primarily implies deep friendship and mutual assistance, especially in economic matters.
 It is also used as a means of establishing a homosexual relationship, especially by boys, who jealously watch over each other."
-These customs disappeared with modernization and the introduction of Western culture and homophobia to Namibia in the late 19th century and early 20th century.
+These customs disappeared with modernization and the introduction of Western culture and homophobia to Namibia in the early 20th century.
 Anal intercourse between men became illegal under Roman-Dutch common law during this time.
 Although nobody had ever been convicted, instances were occasionally reported to the police, resulting in arrests and fingerprinting, and instilling fear in the LGBT community.
 The law was struck down as unconstitutional in June 2024.